Floorp-Projects/Floorp/browser/components/storybook/docs/README.typography.stories.md

 We set `font: message-box` at the root of `common-shared.css` and `global.css` stylesheets so that both in-content and the chrome can have access to operating system font families.

-We also don't specify line height units and rely on the default.

 ### In-content
 <table class="sb-preview-design-tokens">
   <thead>